JoshRodd/mll/README.md

 carriage returns embedded within double quotes will be tolerated.
-Two consecutive double quotes within a double quoted string will be counted as two characters; the CSV mode reports the longest field in terms of bytes, not character.
+Two consecutive double quotes within a double quoted string will be counted as two characters; the CSV mode reports the longest field in terms of bytes, not characters.